What is DAB radio?

 One of the places where DAB radio has seen the most significant uptake is in modern cars.

 Around 90% of the new vehicles sold across the UK today come with DAB radio broadcasting included as standard.
-Additionally, even if your car doesn’t come with DAB built-in, it’s easy enough to upgrade with a radio adapter.

 A digital signal will contain metadata packets for the track, album, and artist, as well as the music itself.
 This information is presented as text when it appears on your radio device.